swiftlang/swift-evolution/proposals/NNNN-contiguous-collection.md

 ## Alternatives considered

 This is a re-pitch of these protocols.
 They originally appeared in SE-0237, but were deferred pending further use cases.
 This proposal is motivated by such cases.

+As mentioned in the motivation, there are some alternatives available in the absense of this protocol:

+- Libraries can add their own version of the protocol, and retroactively conform standard library types to it.
+This is a workable solution, but has some downsides:

+  - Non-standard types will not conform.
+Callers will need to conform these types to the library's protocol themselves manually.
+A standard library protocol is more likely to be adopted by other types.

+  - If this pattern proves common, it will lead to multiple libraries declaring the same protocol.

+- Libraries can use the `IfAvailable` variant, and document that using types without contiguous storage is inefficient.
+This leaves enforcing the correct usage to the user.
+This is not always possible in a generic context, where the calling function does not know exactly what concrete type they are using.

+- Libraries can use the `IfAvailable` variant, and trap when not available.
+  This could alert callers to inefficient usage on first use.
+For example, if you ever pass in a `Range`, your call will always fail, detectable by any testing.
+Some types, however, may respond to the `IfAvailable` call in some cases but not others.
+For example, a ring buffer might often not have wrapped around, so can provide a single contiguous buffer sometimes, but not always.
+  Trapping then would lead to unpredictable crashes.